Why Your Baby Won’t Take a Bottle (and Practices to Help)

 Extra Tips to Encourage Bottle Feeding

-- Feed in different rooms or environments
+- Feed in different rooms or environments, where breastfeeding doesn't occur

 - Use gentle movement—walking, rocking, or light bouncing